efsalvarenga/CV/index.md

 _The Hague - NL (Mar 2020 - Present)_

 Currently overseeing a team of 6 analysts and data scientists, developing advanced analytics projects for exploration, new business development, subsurface and wells.
-Our current strategy focus on maturing proof of concepts into analytics and data science products.
+Our current strategy focuses on maturing proof of concepts into analytics and data science products, with appropriate governance and security.
 - Responsible for the global delivery of a multi-disciplinary analytics portfolio of $60m in Oceania, Europe and Americas.
 - Technical advisor and steering committee member with focus on early productisation for two Shell R&D contracts.
 I am responsible for facilitating industry and academia engagements in a technical level, supporting innovative technology adoption:
   - Machine Learning for Complex Production Data with [UNICAMP's Institute of Computing](https://ic.unicamp.br/en/)